 Living in Stockholm, culinary specialities

-In Sweden and especially in Stockholm, you will find many culinary specialties.
-The first speciality I can introduce you to is Köttbullar, which are meatballs with sauce, potatoes and blueberries.
-Then there is the Biff Lindström which is very similar to a hamburger with sweet and salty flavours.
-Fish is often found on the plates in Stockholm.
-It is therefore quite natural that herring and salmon are part of one of the country’s specialities, as is salmon.
-I’ll leave you with a little suspense, and you can also try other specialities which you can discover directly on the spot!
-It is also important to know that the meal times in Sweden are different from other European countries as Swedes eat at noon and in the evening at 6pm.
-You will not be able to go to a restaurant at 9pm in Stockholm.
+In Sweden, and particularly in Stockholm, you’ll find many culinary specialities.
+The first speciality I can introduce you to is Köttbullar, which are minced meatballs with sauce, potatoes and blueberries.
+Then there’s Biff Lindström, which is very similar to a hamburger, with sweet and savoury flavours.
+Fish is often found on Stockholm plates.
+So it’s only natural that herring and salmon should be one of the country’s specialities.
+I’ll leave you in suspense for a moment, but you can also try other specialities that you’ll be able to discover on the spot!
+It’s also important to know that mealtimes in Sweden are different from those in other European countries, as Swedes eat at midday and in the evening at 6pm.
+So you won’t be able to go to a restaurant at 9pm in Stockholm.
+And if you want more information on Sweden’s culinary specialities, we’ve got a blog for that too!

 Living in Stockholm, what to do in your free time?

-You can explore the streets of the city and discover every corner of Stockholm.
-You can also enjoy nature by going for a bike ride or camping by the water.
-If you like to have brunch, there are plenty of brunch restaurants in Stockholm!
-You’re sure to find something you like!
-If you are an art lover, you can go to the city’s art galleries and enjoy the exhibitions!
-As you can see, there are many things to do in Stockholm!
+You’ll be able to explore the streets of the city and discover every corner of Stockholm.
+You can also take advantage of nature by going for a bike ride or camping by the water.
+If you like brunch, there are plenty of brunch restaurants in Stockholm!
+You’re sure to find what you’re looking for!
+If you’re an art lover, you can visit the city’s art galleries and enjoy the exhibitions!
+As you can see, there’s plenty to do in Stockholm, and there’s a blog for that too!

 Living in Stockholm, improving your English

-Stockholm is a really nice city to discover even though it is one of the most expensive cities in Europe.
-We recommend it with our eyes closed!
-Don’t hesitate and contact us so that we can organise your tailor-made course in Stockholm together!
+Living in Stockholm is really great!
+The city is a must-see, despite being one of the most expensive in Europe.
+We can’t recommend it highly enough!
+Don’t hesitate to contact us so that together we can organise your tailor-made work placement abroad in Stockholm!